Snuggly and sustainable: 12 of the UK’s best eco friendly slippers

 Sustainability creds: Ethical supply chains, use of natural materials

 With a sweet floral design the Margot slippers from Bohemia Design are made for relaxing in.
 These luxury women’s slippers are handmade by artisans in Morocco and include materials such as cotton twill and quality leather.
 Each pair also comes with a reusable drawstring bag.
-For the men, the Babouche slippers in blue is a great choice.
+For the men, the Babouche leather slippers are a great choice.

 Bohemia Design focuses on creating timeless pieces made in ethical supply chains.
 The label works with artisans around the world to craft designs that champion traditional techniques while still fitting into the modern fashion scene.